taziksh/taziksh/README.md

-## 🚀 I'm on a journey to redefine my potential

-In Grade 7, I failed my math exam.

-In Grade 11, I got an A in AP Calculus.

-I'm only getting started.

 ## 🛠 I'm here to make things.
 - [Earbug](https://github.com/taziksh/earbug-frontend), a tool to discover that song stuck in your head
 - [Hayasaka.AI](https://github.com/taziksh/hayasaka.ai), an experiment with using AI to create art